Europe Self-Storage Market - Growth, Trends, and Forecasts (2020 - 2025)

 Germany Expected to Grow Significantly

 Since the European self-storage market is still developing, Germany is still in its nascent stage as compared to other countries in the region.
 However, according to the survey by FEDESSA, Germany has seen some of the most significant growth in supply over the last three years, increasing by around 50% of space.
-According to the Self Storage Association (UK), the self-storage space in Germany accounted for 6049000 sq.ft area in 2018.
+According to the Self Storage Association (UK), Germany's self-storage space accounted for 6049000 sq.ft areas in 2018.

 Germany poses various growth opportunities, as large urban areas with high population densities provide lucrative opportunities for the self-storage market to grow due to lack of space.
-Also, increasing urbanization and the decrease in living space are the main driving forces behind the growth of the German self-storage market.
+Also, increasing urbanization and the decrease in living space are the main driving forces behind the German self-storage market's growth.
 The growing urbanization subsequently increases the demand for space, which is also leading to a rise in property prices per square meter.
 Hence, these factors are leading to market growth.

-Further, initiatives by the companies in the country and the government are also expected to boost market growth.
+Further, the companies' initiatives in the country and the government are also expected to boost the market growth.
 For instance, in April 2019, Metric Capital Partners LLP, the European private capital group, has established the MCP Self-Storage Platform, created to provide growth capital to independent self-storage operators to acquire and build self-storage assets across the European market.
 Metric Capital Partners entered into joint venture agreements with two operators in the UK and Germany to materially grow these two portfolios.

 To understand geography trends, Download Sample Report.

-The self-storage industry in Europe is fragmented with most facilities owned and operated by smaller independent operators.
+The self-storage industry in Europe is fragmented, with most facilities owned and operated by smaller independent operators.
 These operators are consistently developing new storage facilities across Europe.
 Also, the companies are making direct investments in self-storage real estate assets through joint ventures or partnerships.
 Some of the recent developments in the market are: